thedude0606/manusoptions/DECISIONS.md

 - **Problem**: Binary incompatibility between numpy and pandas versions causing application startup failure with error "numpy.dtype size changed, may indicate binary incompatibility"
 - **Solution**: Specified compatible versions in requirements.txt (numpy==1.24.4 and pandas==2.0.3) to ensure binary compatibility
 - **Rationale**: The error occurs when the installed numpy version has a different binary interface than what pandas was compiled against.
 By pinning specific compatible versions, we ensure consistent binary interfaces between the libraries, preventing the incompatibility error during import.

+### Python 3.12 on Apple Silicon (ARM) Compatibility
+- **Problem**: Build failures when installing numpy and pandas from source on Python 3.12 with Apple Silicon (ARM) architecture
+- **Solution**: Added platform-specific installation instructions in requirements.txt to use conda or pre-built wheels instead of building from source
+- **Rationale**: Python 3.12 is relatively new and some packages like numpy and pandas may have compatibility issues when building from source on ARM architecture.
+Using pre-built binaries via conda or pip with the --only-binary flag avoids compilation issues while maintaining version compatibility.